 Cordylines respond well to controlled-release fertilizers.
 Apply a product containing micronutrients with an N-P-K ratio of 14-14-14 every 6 months, or according to product-specific label directions.
 Topdress the soil around the plant with 1 tablespoon of fertilizer for a 1-gallon container or 7 tablespoons scattered over every 10 square feet of outdoor soil surface, always observing label directions for rates if they vary from this recommendation

 Special Care Considerations

-Cordylines are generally not invasive, but "Purple Tower" has naturalized into the southern United States and parts of southern California.
+Cordylines are generally not invasive, but Purple Tower has naturalized into some southern United States and parts of southern California.
 Ti plants are sensitive to cold temperatures and shouldn't be grown at temperatures below 55 degrees Fahrenheit.
 Most cordylines are damaged by near-freezing weather and should be brought indoors before the first frost is predicted for your area.

 - Missouri Botanical Garden: Cordyline Fruticosa

 - Plants for a Future: Cordyline Australis - (G. Forst.)
 Hook. f.

 - University of Florida IFAS Extension: Cordyline Terminalis Ti Plant

 - Nurseries Online: Cordyline Care -- Growing Cordylines Fact Sheet